josefnpat/LD39/readme.md

 2. Each player draws five cards.
 3. Place a single card face down on the table.
 4. Each player chooses and places a token on top of the face down card.
-5. Each player takes a power die and places it down with the value 6.
+5. Each player takes a power die and places it's highest value upwards.

 ## Gameplay